Early Years Funding

 For example - Your child was born on 15 February 2015.
 You can get funded childcare when the next term starts after 1 April 2018.

 The funded early education and childcare must be with an approved childcare provider.

 It stops once your child starts reception class in a state school.

 Eligibility for 2-year-olds

-Your 2-year-old can get free early education and childcare if you get one of the following:
+Your 2-year-old can get funded early education and childcare if you get one of the following: